aktos-io/scadajs-template/webapps/main/README.md

 ### Other Files

-`vendor2.{js,css}`: Files under `scada.js/vendor2/` are compiled into `js/vendor2.js` and `css/vendor2.css` accordingly and contain non-critical libraries that may or may not be needed in user application.
+* `vendor2.{js,css}`: Files under `scada.js/vendor2/` are compiled into `js/vendor2.js` and `css/vendor2.css` accordingly.
+These files contain non-critical 3rd party libraries that may or may not be needed in *this* webapp.
 Developer is responsible for loading these files if they are necessary.

 # See Also